iamtgray/nessus-report-parser/README.md

 REQUIREMENTS:

 apache2
-mysql-sever
-php5-mysql
+sqlite3
+php5-sqlite
 php5-curl
 curl

-DATABASE SETUP:

-Create a database in MySQL and import the mysql.schema

-        mysql -u <USER> -p <DATABASE NAME> < mysql.schema

 CONFIGURATION:

-Edit config.php and enter the username, password and database name Edit Web/config.php and ensure that the path is correct to the reportsAPI.php.
+Create Apache2 vhost with Web as the root directory Edit Web/config.php and ensure that the path is correct to the reportsAPI.php.

-Create Apache2 vhost with Web as the root directory

 USAGE: